Toobam18/Toobam18/README.md

 🌐 Web Developer — OTU Ridgebots Robotics (ARC)

-Part of the Web Development subteam supporting the RoboMaster ARC competition
+Part of the Web Development subteam supporting the ARC competition

 Contribute to the design, development, and maintenance of the Ridgebots website